Dear Friends of the Center,

 I am looking forward to welcoming you back to our campus in the fall!

-With deep gratitude for your support and best wishes for the summer.
+With deep gratitude for your support.

 Christina Bogdanou, Ph.D.